 There are a handful of freemium photo editing and design web apps out there that all have broadly similar features.
 Based on my testing, Pixlr has the best AI offerings.
 And even without them, it's a handy, easy-to-use, and reliable image editor worth checking out.

-Over the past year, Pixlr has mixed things up and moved the majority of its AI features to the rejigged Pixlr X app.
+The majority of the AI features are in the Pixlr X app.
 And you know what?
 It really works.
 In the screenshot above, I used the AI Cutout feature to remove the original background and the generative Backdrop feature to create a new, vibrant one.
 It's also got a solid face swap, object removal, and generative fill tools, as well as a separate AI image generator.

 But the biggest thing Pixlr has going for it is the price.
 It's one of the cheapest AI photo editor apps out there, and you can use a limited version of most AI features on the free plan.

-Pixlr pricing: Free for limited AI use and 3 image saves per day; from $1.99/month for Plus, with 80 monthly AI credits, unlimited saves, and no ads.
+Pixlr pricing: Free for limited AI use and 3 image saves per day; from $2.49/month for Plus, with 80 monthly AI credits, unlimited saves, and no ads.

 Pixlr is just one of a number of very similar apps.
 I preferred its AI features and price, but Fotor, Photoroom, and BeFunky are all equally competent and often had a nicer UI, so they could be solid Pixlr alternatives.